-- Plan of support for individuals appropriate to the role for which they have been hired - Confirmation of the conduct expected of staff within the school our Staff Behaviour Policy - Opportunities for a new member of staff to discuss any issues or concerns about their role or responsibilities - Confirmation of the line management/mentor process whereby any general concerns or issues about the person's ability or suitability will be addressed.
+- Safeguarding and Child Protection policy and procedures - Online safety - KCSiE update - Whistleblowing policy - Behaviour Policy (pupils) - Role and identities of the DSL and DDSL - The school's response to children who are absent and/or missing from education, and the school's protocol about managing absence. - Procedure to follow in case of an allegation being raised against an adult. - Professional disagreement and escalation including the SVPP Case Resolution Protocol. - Plan of support for individuals appropriate to the role for which they have been hired. - Confirmation of the conduct expected of staff within the school our Staff Behaviour Policy/Code of Conduct. - Opportunities for a new member of staff to discuss any issues or concerns about their role or responsibilities. - Confirmation of the line management/mentor process whereby any general concerns or issues about the person's ability or suitability will be addressed.